Winter 2015 USTA Jr. Team Tennis Rules & Procedures

 10U- 2 out of 3 sets; the first to win four games wins a set.
 If one player wins the first two sets, he or she wins the match.
 If the players split the first two sets, the third set is a 7 point tiebreak (first to 7 and do not have to win by 2).

 12U & 14U- 2 out of 3 sets; each set is to 4 games.
-Set tiebreakers to be played at 3-3.
-If the players split the first two sets, the third set is a match tiebreak.
+Set tiebreakers (first to 7, win by 2) to be played at 3-3.
+If the players split the first two sets, the third set is a match tiebreak (first to 10, win by 2).

 18U- 2 out of 3 sets with the 3rd set being a super tiebreaker (first team to score 10 points by a 2 point margin.).
 The maximum number of points for the overall match is 5.